 - Hair loss

-The pre-op diet helps prepare the body to prepare for surgery.
+The pre-operative diet plan typically involves reducing calorie intake and limiting the consumption of certain foods to shrink the liver and decrease abdominal fat.
+Following this plan helps minimize the risk of surgical complications and ensures that the surgery can be performed safely and effectively.
 By following this diet, patients avoid the risk of complications during surgery.
 Not following pre-op diet guidelines can also lead to surgery cancellation.

 After undergoing bariatric surgery, it is important that patients eat right.
+The post-operative diet plan gradually reintroduces solid foods while prioritizing protein intake and restricting high-sugar and high-fat foods.
+This gradual transition allows the stomach to heal and adapt to its new size, while also providing the necessary nutrients for the body’s recovery and overall well-being.
 The gastric sleeve, for example, requires a post-op diet consisting of several phases.
 These phases help the patient go from liquids to solid foods over time.

 The body needs water to aid in the healing process after surgery.
+Water is essential for proper wound healing and tissue repair.
+It helps transport nutrients to cells, flushes out toxins, and supports the body’s natural healing mechanisms.
+By not drinking enough water, patients may experience slower healing, increased inflammation, and a higher risk of infection, all of which can hinder the recovery process.
 Appropriate intake of water also helps patients to feel more energized.
 Water also increases weight loss in patients and avoids detrimental health issues.

 Click here to read about the health benefits of drinking lemon water.